 Key Takeaways

-1. Visual organisers are a highly effective strategy for boosting pupils' comprehension and retention across all subjects.
-Research consistently demonstrates that non-linguistic representations, such as concept maps and graphic organisers, significantly improve pupils' ability to identify similarities and differences, leading to deeper understanding and better recall of information (Marzano, Pickering, & Pollock, 2001).
-By transforming abstract concepts into concrete visual forms, these tools help pupils to structure their thoughts and make meaningful connections.
+1. Visual organisers are a highly effective strategy for boosting learners' comprehension and retention across all subjects.
+Research consistently demonstrates that non-linguistic representations, such as concept maps and graphic organisers, significantly improve learners' ability to identify similarities and differences, leading to deeper understanding and better recall of information (Marzano, Pickering, & Pollock, 2001).
+By transforming abstract concepts into concrete visual forms, these tools help learners to structure their thoughts and make meaningful connections.

 What Are Visual Organizers?